datanav/docs/configuration.rst

 ----------------------------

-This transform can transform entity properties containing URIs in the keys and/or the values to a more compact form using `RDF curies <https://www.w3.org/TR/curie/>`_ (a superset of XML QNames).
+This transform can transform entity properties containing URIs in the keys and/or the values to a more compact form using `RDF CURIEs <https://www.w3.org/TR/curie/>`_ (a superset of XML QNames).
 It is used primarily when dealing with or reading RDF data.
+See the :doc:`rdf-support` document for more information about working with RDF data in Sesam.

 Prototype
 ^^^^^^^^^